 Day 1: Arrive in Quito

-Most flights arrive in the late afternoon or evening.
+Our Southern Ecuador birding tour begins in Quito.
 When you arrive in Quito, you will be met at the airport and taken to a hotel close to the airport in order to take an early flight south the next morning.
+We meet for an evening meal to discuss the adventure ahead.

 Day 2 and 3: Loja to Copalinga